huy8208/OFS-project/README.md

     1. Add your html file to web_app/templates/
     2. Go to web_app and open views.py.
 Create a function similar to index def.
     3. Go to project_setting -> open urls.py -> adding your path (can be anything you like but I suggest make it the same with your html file name).
-For example: path('testing/',views.YOUR FUNCTION) <- remember to put your view function here.
+For example: path('YOUR HTML FILE NAME/',views.YOUR FUNCTION) <- remember to put your view function here.
     4. Done -> Go to localhost/NAME OF YOUR URL to view your html file.

 - How to save data to sqlite3 database.